telerik/kendo-ui-core/docs/AngularJS/data-source.md

 Most Kendo UI widgets work with a DataSource object.
 Kendo UI strives hard to keep simple cases simple, so you do not always have to create the DataSource object yourself.

+## Actions

+### Update the DataSource

 Below is an example with static, local data.
 When you select an item in the Grid, two input fields become available and they are bound to that item's data.
 Editing the data in the input fields works as expected: the Grid updates.

-###### Example - trying to update the data source
+The example below demonstrates how to try to update the data source.

+###### Example

 ```html
 <div ng-app="app" ng-controller="MyCtrl">